microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

 #### Decision Outcome

+Option 1 is problematic on its own, since we have to allow consumers to create custom implementations of collection create for break glass scenarios.
+With a single interface like this, it will require them to implement many methods that they do not want to change.
+Options 4 & 5, gives us more flexibility while still preserving the ease of use of an aggregated interface as described in Option 1.

+Option 2 doesn't give us the flexbility we need for break glass scenarios, since it only allows certain types of collections to be created.
+It also means that each time a new collection type is required it introduces a breaking change, so it is not a viable option.

+Since collection create and configuration and the possible options vary considerable across different database types, we will need to support an easy to use break glass scenario for collection creation.
+While we would be able to develop a basic configurable create option, for complex create scenarios users will need to implement their own.
+We will also need to support multiple create implementations out of the box, e.g. a configuration based option using our own configuration, create implementations that re-create the current model for backward compatibility, create implementations that use other configuration as input, e.g. Azure-ML YAML.
+Therefore separating create, which may have many implementations, from exists, list and delete, which requires only a single implementation per database type is useful.
+Option 3 provides us this separation, but Option 4 + 5 builds on top of this, and allows us to combine different implementations together for simpler consumption.

 Chosen option: 4 + 5.

-- Collection create and configuration varies considerably across different schemas, even for the same database, but also varies by database type.
+- Collection create, configuration and supported options vary considerably across different schemas and database types.
 - Collection list, exists and delete is the same across different schemas, but varies by database type.
 - Vector storage, even with custom schemas can be supported using a single implementation per database type.
-- We will therefore need to support multiple collection create service implementations per store type, a single collection update service implementation per store type, and a single vector store implementation per store type.
+- We will need to support multiple collection create service implementations per store type, a single collection update service implementation per store type, and a single vector store implementation per store type.
 - At the same time we can layer interfaces on top that allow easy combined access to collection and record management.